floranknz/CS2HUE/README.md

 3. Install [Node.js](https://nodejs.org/en)

 4. Open config.json and edit the required informations.
-Here is a tutorial on how to find everything.
+Check tutorial below on how to find everything.

 ```jsx
 {